Caught in the Middle (A1 song)

 "Caught in the Middle" is a song by British-Norwegian boy band A1.
 It was released on 21 January 2002 as the lead single from their third studio album, Make It Good (2002).
-The song peaked at number two on the UK Singles Chart and received a silver certification from the British Phonographic Industry in October 2018.
-It became one of their most successful and recognised singles.
-It was also released in a French-English version with singer Eve Angeli.

-In the United States, the song received moderate airplay and charted for seven weeks in the top 50 of the Radio & Records Mainstream chart, peaking at number 46.
-It was their only single to chart in the United States.
+The song peaked at number two on the UK Singles Chart and received a silver certification from the British Phonographic Industry (BPI) in October 2018.
+In the United States, the song received airplay and appeared on the Radio & Records CHR/Pop Top 50 chart, peaking at number 46; it was A1's only single to chart in the US.

 Lyrical content

 Lyrically, the singer is an individual lamenting the fact that they cannot seem to stop dwelling on a previous partner despite the fact that their new relationship and situation are better, which they acknowledge.